simonbromander/simonstrives/content/post/2022/10/2022-10-15-10x-the-analysis-speed-of-your-user-interviews/index.md

 ---
-title: 10x the analysis speed of your user&nbsp;interviews
+title: 10x the analysis speed of your user interviews
 date: 2022-10-15
 description:
 slug: